Carolina Amesty

-Carolina Dinorah Amesty (born November 4, 1994) is a Venezuelan-born American politician who served as a member of the Florida House of Representatives for Florida's 45th District from November 2022 to November 2024.
+Carolina Dinorah Amesty (born November 4, 1994) is an American politician who served as a member of the Florida House of Representatives for Florida's 45th District from November 2022 to November 2024.
 Amesty focused her policies on taxes, health care, education, veterans' affairs, and the tourism industry.

 Amesty took office on November 8, 2022, after winning the Republican primaries with 45% of the votes in a race among five candidates, where her main opponent was Allie Braswell.
 However, in the November 2024 general election, she faced a closely contested race against Leonard Spencer, who prevailed with 50.8% of the votes compared to Amesty's 49.2%.

 Education

 Amesty was born in Venezuela on November 4, 1994.
 She graduated high school from West Oaks Academy.
 Amesty earned an Associate of Arts from Seminole State College and Bachelor of Arts in Political Science and Pre Law from the University of Central Florida.
 Graduate studies in Business Administration from the University of Miami.

 In 2014, she received a scholarship funded by the U.S. Department of State and American Council of Teachers of Russian to travel to Eurasia and learn the Russian language.